14th Annual EPA Drinking Water Workshop: Small Systems Challenges and Solutions

 Date and TimeTuesday 08/22/2017 8:30AM EDT to Thursday 08/24/2017 2:00PM EDT

-is now open for EPA's free annual workshop held in partnership with the Association of State Drinking Water Administrators (ASDWA).
-Attendees will be provided with in-depth information and training on various solutions and strategies for handling small drinking water system challenges.
+This free annual workshop, held in partnership with the Association of State Drinking Water Administrators (ASDWA), provides in-depth information and training on various solutions and strategies for handling small drinking water system challenges.
 The workshop is primarily designed for state personnel responsible for drinking water regulations compliance and treatment technologies permitting; however, others may also benefit, including system owners and operators, local and tribal government personnel, academics, design engineers, technical assistance providers, and consultants.
-Continuing education contact hours will be offered.
+Continuing education contact hours were offered.

 See "Links" at the bottom of the page for the agenda

-The workshop will begin on Tuesday, August 22, 2017 and will conclude on Thursday, August 24, 2017.
-There will be an optional optimal corrosion control treatment (OCCT) training session from 10:30 am-2:00 pm on Thursday.
-The speakers and group leaders are experts in their fields from EPA and other federal agencies, state and local agencies, academia, associations, and other groups.
-The workshop will include multiple sessions and activities:
+The workshop began on Tuesday, August 22, 2017 and concluded on Thursday, August 24, 2017.
+There was an optional optimal corrosion control treatment (OCCT) training session on Thursday.
+The speakers and group leaders were experts in their fields from EPA and other federal agencies, state and local agencies, academia, associations, and other groups.
+The workshop included multiple sessions and activities:

 - Opening and wrap-up sessions